-When I was looking around for recipes, I found plenty but few had illustrated steps to guide you through what’s OK or not in terms of texture, color and result.
+When I was looking around for recipes, I found plenty but few had illustrated steps to guide you through what’s okay or not in terms of texture, color, and result.
 Since you can’t always have an experienced teacher showing you the first time, I figured I would allow you to benefit from my apprentissage and help you get to a happy result more quickly.

 No single source can be given as a base for my recipe.
 I have gathered dozens left and right, tested and tasted and ended with my own proportions.
 Now I (almost) always make them successfully, so this is a good base to start with.
 I will guide you through the rest.